nash-os/malboroos-tool/README.md

 <br>

-A tool to personalize ReviOS to your needs.
+A tool to personalize Malboro to your needs.
 Rewritten in Dart with Fluent UI.

 The program is meant to be only used on [malboroOS](https://www.malboro.cc/) 22.10 or up.